 The Market That Keeps Breaking Its Own Record

-It feels like every time I log into X, someone’s posting:
+It feels like every time I log into X, someone is shouting:

-“This combo of readings hasn’t shown up since the early 2000s bubble!”
+“This combo of market indicators hasn’t shown up since the early 2000s bubble!”

-“Only happened 3 times since 1990 — and you know what came next!”
+“This inversion has only happened 3 times since 1990…and you know what came next!”

 “First time in 25 years these three indicators have flashed red together!”